 Once Twitter got wind of the events, Schulte was given a nom de guerre, one of a number of dismissive sobriquets for entitled white women who patrol people of color.
 BBQ Becky was followed by such figures as Permit Patty and Central Park Karen, each a riff on the theme of racist quasi-distress — the discomfort of the privileged mistaken for an emergency.
 While the Karen meme has come to make fun of a particular type of middle-aged white woman who demands to speak to the manager, she falls into this taxonomy as well.
 While less discussed, there is a male version of Karen.
-He’s Karen’s equivalent partner in quasi distress and his name is Ken.
+He’s Karen’s equivalent partner in quasi-distress and his name is Ken.
 Or Greg.
 Or sometimes Terry.

 “It’s a snapshot of a conversation happening,” Dr. Apryl Williams, an assistant professor at University of Michigan and Fellow at the Berkman Klein Center for Internet & Society at Harvard who broadly studies race on the internet, says of the Karening of Twitter.
 “The thing that I love about it as a tool is that the memes highlight the everyday power of whiteness.”

-Although humorous, the Karen memes address important social issues that have only recently come to a boil in the current political landscape: namely, white privilege, which is lived and exploited, oftentimes unwittingly, by white women and men everywhere.
+Although humorous in their casual use, the Karen memes address important social issues that have only recently come to a boil in the current political landscape: namely, white privilege, which is lived and exploited, oftentimes unwittingly, by white women and men everywhere.
 However, while Karens are burned at the stake online, their male counterparts are often let off the hook.
 Williams, who may be the only scholar whose given this subject its due time, explains why this is the case and why the internet (and Black Twitter in particular) seem to let Kens (the male equivalent of a Karen) off easy.
 Her theory, based on an analysis of nearly 100,000 tweets, suggests that racist narratives are deeply internalized and woven into the fabric of American culture.

 What would you say to people who are dismissive of internet memes as meaningful indicators of culture or cultural direction?
 What’s your response to ‘Oh, these are just memes’?

-The internet is a mirror for our society.
+The internet is a mirror of our society.
 It’s not separate.
 The things that happen on it are just an extension of our everyday lives.
 Memes are a reflection of that socialization process and also people pushing back against this racism.
 So, to say, “Oh, they’re just memes,” really discounts the perspective of an entire group of people.
-And not just black people, but people of color and also white people who believe in and support this idea that casual racism upholds white supremacy.
+And not just Black people, but people of color and also white people who believe in and support this idea that casual racism upholds white supremacy.
 So while they are memes and they are funny, the word meme comes from “memetic.”
 It’s a shorthand for a lot of layers of culture.
 A meme is highly representative of the entire state of American culture at any given point in time.
 It’s a snapshot of a conversation happening.

 Names like ‘BBQ Becky,’ ‘Permit Patty,’ and ‘Karen’ fall into the realm of cultural signifiers — a shorthand of sorts that has always existed.
 The internet simply makes them more apparent.

 We’ve always had signifiers.
-Especially in the black communities, we’ve relied on signifying, which is an amalgamation of different shortcuts and ethnically coded patterns of speaking that encode a lot.
+Especially in the Black communities, we’ve relied on signifying, which is an amalgamation of different shortcuts and ethnically coded patterns of speaking that encode a lot.
 That part isn’t new.
 The only thing that is new is that we’re doing it online and that digital spaces keep a constant record of that.

 The record of the things I process really helps us think through and catalog these conversations we’re having.
 It makes it a little bit easier to connect the dots.
 That’s the really interesting thing.
 We can have the hashtag BBQ Becky or Permit Patty in March or May of 2018 and then, when we see these incidents with Central Park Karen, connect those dots and say this is a related phenomenon.
 Twitter keeps a record of all of that for us.